LemmenAid/Irish-tree-trivia/README.md

 ### Validator Testing

 #### HTML
-* The [W3C](https://validator.w3.org/) Markup Validator was used to validate every page of the project to check that there were no syntax errors made in the HTML code.
+* The [W3C](https://validator.w3.org/) Markup Validator was used to validate every HTML page of the project to check that there were no syntax errors made in the HTML code.

 * There was one error returned about a bad value for the img src attribute: